-For the 2023-2024, the City of Monroe is concentrating it's funds to programs that will assist residents city wide.
-In previous years the majority of funds was invested within the Orchard East Neighborhood, however with the effects of COVID-19, there has become a greater need throughout the community.
-By allocating funds city wide, qualified census tracts and individuals can be assisted, blighted conditions can be remediated and more residents can have access to updated infrastructure.
+As in past years, the City of Monroe will concentrate funds in the areas with the greatest needs.
+This action plan distributes funds mainly city wide in low and moderate income census tracts.
+The previous years, the majority of funds was invested within the Orchard East Neighborhood.
+By distributing funds throughout the City within the qualified census tracts more residents can be assisted, blighted conditions can be improved across the City, and more residents can have access to updated infrastructure.